cinc-project/automate/components/docs-chef-io/content/automate/ha_upgrade_introduction.md

     chef-automate backup list
     ```

-    -On Secondary Cluster Trigger restore command `chef-automate backup restore` on one of the Chef Automate nodes.
+    -On Secondary Cluster Trigger restore command from bastion.

-        - To run the restore command, you need the airgap bundle.
-Get the Automate HA airgap bundle from the location `/var/tmp/` in Automate instance.
-For example: `frontend-4.x.y.aib`.

-        - In case the airgap bundle is not present at `/var/tmp`, it can be copied from the bastion node to the Automate frontend node

-        - Run the command at the Automate node of Automate HA cluster to get the applied config:

-        ```bash
-        sudo chef-automate config show > current_config.toml
-        ```

-        - Add the OpenSearch credentials to the applied config.
-If using Chef Managed OpenSearch, add the config below into `current_config.toml` (without any changes).
+        - To run the restore command, you need to add the OpenSearch credentials to the applied config.
+If using Chef Managed OpenSearch,For that we need to have automate config and add the below config to it into `current_config.toml` (without any changes).

         ```bash
         [global.v1.external.opensearch.auth.basic_auth]